ServerMonkey/fastpkg/README.md

 ## DESCRIPTION

-A complementary package manager, turn any URL-file into a Linux like package.
+A complementary packageless package manager, turn any URL-file into a Linux like package.

 Managing software and files from third party sources can be a pain.
 This is especially true for Windows users.
-Fastpkg is a complementary package manager that can be used to manage software and files from third party sources.
+Fastpkg is a complementary packageless package manager that can be used to manage software and files from third party sources.

-It differs from a traditional package manager in that packages don't come in a specific packaged format like .deb, .nupkg or .exe. that are specific to the package manager.
-Instead, packages are downloaded directly from the source and then installed.
+It differs from a traditional package managers in that packages don't come in a specific packaged format like .deb, .nupkg or .exe, that are specific to the package manager.
+Instead, packages are downloaded directly from a network and then installed.
 Unlike traditional package manager, in fastpkg - how packages are installed is defined in the repos packages.csv file, not in the package itself.
 This means that any package can be used on any system that has fastpkg